fabs90/web-manajemen-bisnis/README.md

 This project is a proud testament to inter-institutional cooperation, developed through a collaborative effort between **Gunadarma University (UG)** and **Politeknik Negeri Manado (PNM)**.

+You can access the website 🌐 at [https://manajemen-keuangan.com/](https://manajemen-keuangan.com/).
 ---

 ## 🤝 Collaborative Development